-Assigning nodes to modules by multiple runs of simulated annealing To determine the ground state, OrthoClust employs a standard simulated annealing procedure similar to one used in [23].
-Spin values are randomly assigned initially, and updated via a heat bath algorithm.
-The temperature of the system is gradually lowered until the flipping rate of spin states is lower than a certain threshold (see Figure S1, Materials and Methods).
-Although the spin values have divided nodes of the network into modules, we do not directly use the resultant spin configuration due to the probabilistic nature of simulated annealing, but perform the annealing process multiple times.
+Assigning nodes to modules by multiple runs of simulated annealing To optimize the cost function, OrthoClust employs a standard simulated annealing procedure similar to one used in [18].
+Labels are randomly assigned initially, and updated via a heat bath algorithm.
+The temperature of the system is gradually lowered until the flipping rate of labels is lower than a certain threshold (see Figure S1, Materials and Methods).
+Although the labels have divided nodes of the network into modules, we do not directly use the resultant configuration due to the probabilistic nature of simulated annealing, but perform the annealing process T times.
 By summarizing the results using a co-appearance matrix (a matrix whose elements (i,j) represents how often the two nodes i and j co-appear in the same module), OrthoClust arrives at a set of modules by thresholding the co-appearance frequency and looking for nodes that co-appear often (see Materials and methods).
 The sizes of the modules follow a power law distribution; tiny modules are therefore neglected (see Materials and Methods).
 OrthoClust is in general not very sensitive to the value of q.
 This is because, even though the system starts with many different labels (a high value of q), the large range of states will coalesce into a few modules and only a few labels will remain to cover the appropriate number of modules as the system cools down.
 In other words, the exact value of q is not very important as long as q is chosen to be large.

 Using OrthoClust for integrating expression profiles across species

-It is well known that co-expression networks in many different species are modular, meaning that a subset of genes (a module) work in a coordinated fashion, i.e. have a specific function [11][15][16][17] The expression profiles of individual species are then transformed into individual co-expression networks.
-In general, given the expression profiles of N genes within a species, this can be done by calculating the N by N Pearson correlation matrix [19][20][21][22].
-Here, OrthoClust employs a rank-based algorithm in which each gene is connected to the top d genes with the highest (absolute) Pearson correlation [19] (see Materials and Methods). a positive (+1) or a negative sign (-1) is assigned based on the sign of the correlation coefficient between two genes.Under our framework, the co-expression networks are not weighted, but OrthoClust allows an edge to have either a positive or negative sig;.
-The reason for this distinction is that two anti-correlated genes do not work together and therefore should belong to two separate modules.
+A particular application for OrthoClust is to cluster expression profiles across species.
+Since OrthoClust is a network framework, raw expression profiles should be transformed into individual co-expression networks.
+Many algorithms have been proposed for this purpose based on calculating the N by N Pearson correlation matrix [19][20][21][22].
+For our application, we found that a rank-based algorithm in which each gene is connected to the top d genes with the highest (absolute) Pearson correlation works best for resolving modules [19] (see Materials and Methods).
+It is well known that co-expression networks in many different species are modular, meaning that a subset of genes (a module) have a specific function [5][23][24][25], therefore it is interesting to explore how these modules emerge in a cross species fashion.
+Like various co-association networks constructed by correlating high-dimensional data, a co-expression edge can have either a positive (+1) or a negative sign (-1) is assigned based on the sign of the correlation coefficient between two genes.
+Since anti-correlated genes do not work together, it is instructive to separate them into two different modules.
+This can be achieved by modifying the original cost function to separate the sets of positive and negative links in each species as specified by the superscripts (+ or -), i.e.

 H=-i,j∈S1Λij1+δσiσj-i,j∈S1Λij1-δσiσj+i,j∈S2Λij2+δσiσj-i,j∈S2Λij2-δσiσj+κi,j'∈OS1,S2wij'δσiσj'.

-In OrthoClust, H takes into account of the signs of co-expression.
-A low energy configuration means nodes in a same module are likely to be connected by positive links, whereas nodes from different modules tend to be connected by negative links.
+The minus sign in front of the negative links means the effects of the negative links are opposite to the positive links, meaning that in the favorable configurations, nodes in a same module are likely to be connected by positive links, nodes from different modules tend to be connected by negative links.

 Simultaneous clustering of expression profiles in worm and fly via OrthoClust